What Is Health Information Management? The Intersection of Health, Business and Information Technology

 As healthcare advancements continue, health information professionals are expected to remain in high demand to help manage and make use of the growing amount of patient data.
 The healthcare field as a whole is growing and opening career opportunities across the country as the nation’s largest generation ages.

-The U.S. Department of Labor projects careers for HIM professionals to increase at the much-faster-than-average rate of 15 percent through 2026.1 This demand also comes with above-average earning potential, with the reported 2016 median annual salary being $96,540.2
+The Bureau of Labor Statistics projects employment of medical records and health information professionals to increase at the much-faster-than-average rate of 11 percent through 2028.1 This demand also comes with solid earning potential, with the reported 2018 median annual salary of these professionals being $40,350.1

 How to become an HIM professional